stoyanoff2020/simple-cms/README.md

 ## Features

-- User authentication and authorization
+- User authentication and authorization with JWT
-- Article management with drafts and publishing
+- Article management with drafts and publishing workflow
-- Category and tag organization
+- Category and tag organization for content classification
-- Full-text search functionality
+- Full-text search functionality with PostgreSQL
 - RESTful API with comprehensive documentation
+- Role-based access control (admin, author, reader)
+- Comprehensive test suite with integration tests

 ## Getting Started